Manabu-GT/DesignOverlay-Android/README.md

 Why is this useful?
 ---------------------
 ### Designers
-Just share pixel-perfect design images with a develper, no longer need to create a redline document which specifies layout parameters of every UI element.
+Just share pixel-perfect design images with a developer, no longer need to create a redline document which specifies layout parameters of every UI element.

 Note:
 Developers probably also need font styling information to implement your design since font style is hard to guess based on just images.

 ### Developers
 With the design images shared by a designer, you can easily tweak the layout parameters using design image and grid overlay this app provides and verify design implementation.
-During that process, I hightly recommend using [Mirror Plugin for Android Studio][2] provided by jimulabs to even facilitate the process.
+During that process, I highly recommend using [Mirror Plugin for Android Studio][2] provided by jimulabs to even facilitate the process.

 How to use
 ------------